-- (a) Special Games are defined as games that: - 1. are non-regular season games, and, - 2. are not Little League International Tournament games, and, - 3. involve only teams from chartered Little League programs, and, - 4. have been approved in writing by the regional office.
+- (a) Special Games are defined as games that: - 1. are non-regular season games, and, - 2. are not Little League International Tournament games, and, - 3. involve only teams from chartered Little League programs, and, - 4. have been approved in writing by the Regional Office.

 Exception: Intermediate (50-70) Division/Junior League: Up to six (6) games played under Special Games against Little League teams may count towards players' Regular Season schedule.
-Senior/Big League: Up to twelve (12) games played under Special Games against Little League teams may count towards players' Regular Season schedule.
+Senior League: Up to twelve (12) games played under Special Games against Little League teams may count towards players' Regular Season schedule.

-- (b) Unless expressly authorized under conditions of this Regulation, games played for any purpose other than to establish a league champion (or district champion, if the Big League is administered as a district operation) or as part of the International Tournament are prohibited.
+- (b) Unless expressly authorized under conditions of this Regulation, games played for any purpose other than to establish a league champion or as part of the International Tournament are prohibited.
 Violation may result in revocation of charter and/or suspension of tournament privileges. - (c) With the approval of the Charter Committee of Little League International, and on recommendation of the Regional Director and District Administrator, chartered leagues may engage in Special Games during and after the regular season but prior to the opening of the school term or September 1st, whichever comes sooner. - (d) Special Games may be played between: - 1.
-Regular season teams or; - 2.
-Tournament teams using either regular season or tournament rules, but not in combination. - (e) Teams participating in Special Games during the regular season shall be regular season teams only.
-Tournament teams, regular season teams, and Minor League teams involving players below league age 11 may use 9- and 10-Year-Old Division Tournament rules. - (f) Tournament teams may participate in Special Games after June 15th or two weeks prior to the start of tournament within their respective division, whichever is earlier. - (g) The league president will be charged with responsibility for conducting special games under all rules, regulations, and policies of Little League Baseball. - (h) This rule does not prohibit pre-season practice games between teams in the same division in the same league or the practicing of the league's tournament team against other players in the same division in the same league, provided such practice is done out of uniform. - (i) Tee Ball: Special Games are permissible only with regular season teams.
+Regular season teams or; - Tournament teams using either regular season or tournament rules, but not in combination. - (e) Teams participating in Special Games during the regular season shall be regular season teams only.
+Tournament teams, regular season teams, and Minor League teams involving players below league age 11 may use 8- to 10-Year-Old Division Tournament rules. - (f) Tournament teams may participate in Special Games after June 1. - (g) The league president will be charged with responsibility for conducting special games under all rules, regulations, and policies of Little League Baseball. - (h) This rule does not prohibit pre-season practice games between teams in the same division in the same league or the practicing of the league's tournament team against other players in the same division in the same league, provided such practice is done out of uniform. - (i) Tee Ball: Special Games are permissible only with regular season teams.
 However, they are not recommended by Little League International.
 "All Stars" are not authorized.

-Regulation X

-Night Games
+Regulation X Night Games

-- (a) Tee Ball, Minor League, Little League (Majors) Division, Intermediate (50-70) Division, Junior, Senior, and Big League games may be played after sundown under artificial lights.
+- (a) Tee Ball, Minor League, Little League (Majors) Division, Intermediate (50-70) Division, Junior, and Senior League games may be played after sundown under artificial lights.
 This responsibility shall rest with the local leagues.
 In any event, no inning shall start after 10:00 p.m. prevailing time (9:00 p.m. for Tee Ball).
 Intermediate (50-70) Division, Junior, and Senior: No inning shall start after 10:30 p.m. prevailing time.
-Big League: No inning shall start after 11 p.m. prevailing time.
 It will be held that an inning starts the moment that the third out is made, completing the preceding inning. - (b) Artificial lights for Little League games must meet the minimum standards approved by Little League International.
 (See LittleLeague.org/LightingStandards for more information and standards.) - (c) When league size and limited field availability require leagues to schedule more than one game on the same day or night and on the same field, the league may be permitted to impose time limits on the games.
 However, the game must meet requirements of Rule 4.10 or 4.11 to be official.

-Regulation XI

-Admission to Games
+Regulation XI Admission to Games

 No admission shall be charged to any Tee Ball, Minor League, or Little League (Major) Division game.
 Voluntary contributions are permitted.
-Intermediate (50-70) Division/Junior/Senior/Big League: Admission charge is permitted.
+Intermediate (50-70) Division/Junior/Senior League: Admission charge is permitted.

-Regulation XII
+Regulation XII Awards

-Awards